MacArthurJustin/vue-remote/README.md

 let socketServer = Server( messageHandler, [options]);
 ```

-use `node testServer.js` to fun the server.
+use `node testServer.js` to run the server.

 ## License